YunoHost/doc/vagrant.md

 <img src="https://yunohost.org/images/vagrant.png" width=250>

-**Prerequisite**: a x86 computer with VirtualBox installed and enough RAM capacity to be able to run a small virtual machine.
+**Prerequisite**: an x86 computer with VirtualBox installed and enough RAM capacity to be able to run a small virtual machine.

 ---